tdsmith/aRrgh/README.md

 * Execute external code in the current workspace using `source('filename.R')`.
 * Pull in a library with `library(foo)` or `library('foo')` or `require(foo)` or `require('foo')`. `library()` is actually more stringent, and dies on an error if the library can't be found.
 The return value of `require()` is `TRUE` if loading the library was successful but failure to load the library is a warning and isn't fatal.
 * Otherwise, fundamentals are just C-like enough to lull you into a false sense of security.
 * Deep down, everything in R is a function, though.
 R is pretty scheme-y and LISP-y under the hood.
-Once can write `"+"(2, 3)` to call the `+` operator on numbers 2 and 3, for example!
+One can write `"+"(2, 3)` to call the `+` operator on numbers 2 and 3, for example!
 Even crazier, `"for"( i, 1:10, print(i^2) )` shows that the keywords are functions themselves.

 # Helping yourself